-Your eyes and our powerful brains do a remarkable job of viewing a scene and seeing both dark shadow and bright highlight areas with great detail.
-Digital cameras are built with advanced technology, but still aren't as good at "seeing" that same range of brightnesses.
-You need to simulate the lesser abilities of digital photography to overcome your remarkably adaptive eyesight.
+Your eyes, along with your amazing brain, do a remarkable job of viewing a scene and seeing both dark shadow areas and bright highlight areas with great detail.
+Digital cameras are built with advanced technology, but still aren't as good at "seeing" that same range of brightness and darkness as the human eye.

 A quick way to preview how a photograph will actually look is to squint your eyes as you look at your subject.
 It sounds a bit unusual, but stay with me here for a second because with a little practice it will work well for you.

 Squinting will give you a quick view of the brightness levels of all of the objects in your photo.
-Generally, bright things are more emphasized than darker things in our scene.
+Generally, we notice bright things at a higher level than darker things in a photograph.
 Our brains work in such a way that the bright areas are noticed first and are more dominant.